dogmatiq/dogma/docs/adr/0007-location-of-examples.md

 management for Dogmatiq maintainers.
-However, keeping any code that is not directly related to interoperability outside of `dogma` removes the possiblity of having to release a new major semver version due to a backwards-incompatible change that only affeced the ancillary code and not the Dogma API itself.
+However, keeping any code that is not directly related to interoperability outside of `dogma` removes the possiblity of having to release a new major semver version due to a backwards-incompatible change that only affected the ancillary code and not the Dogma API itself.